garrandall/popular-music-data/tracks/i-ve-got-love-on-my-mind-natalie-cole.md

 (Love) Oh, I like the way you say it, when you say it for me, yeah

-(Love, love) Ooh, you know, it's like paradise, say it twice
+(Love, love) Oh, you know, it's like paradise, say it twice

 (Love, love) Got a whole lot of love, whole lot of love for you, Baby, yeah